Transform Your Neovim into an IDE: A Step-by-Step Guide

 $ brew install neovim

-After completing the installation, If the ~/.config/nvim/
+After completing the installation, if the ~/.config/nvim/

 directory doesn’t exist, you should create the folder and init.lua